 If you are going to save something because it has value to you, please find a way to display it.
 Don’t just stuff it in a box.
 Nothing says “I treasure this” like putting it in a place of honor.

-Your stuff does not define you.
-Pass things on that you no longer need in your life.
-Make room for a new chapter.
-Acknowledge that those things were once loved and helped you create wonderful memories.
+Acknowledge that you once loved those things and they helped you create wonderful memories.
 Now let them go help someone else make memories.